Messy marketing funnel?

-In my previous roles in product management building mobile purchasing experiences, the practice of mapping customer journeys is used in a variety of ways.
+In my previous roles in product management, building mobile purchasing experiences, mapping customer journeys are used in various ways.
 It can be confused with workflow creation that defines a specific process the customer goes through.
-But real-life experiences are more akin to playing the kids game, Chutes and Ladders where players can move back and forth, start over many times, can get side-tracked after every turn.
+But real-life experiences are more akin to playing the kids game, Chutes and Ladders, where players can move back and forth, start over many times, can get side-tracked after every turn.
 The differences between what really happens and what was intended to happen can turn building analytics into a nightmare that erodes your data and reports' trust.

 Journeys don't replace workflows.

 Workflows and process mappings are still the best way to set a baseline experience for customers.
 I have seen many teams seize in disagreement on even this first step.
 Enterprise systems and business applications were designed and built on the premise of process maps and workflows.
 But once you get started and become more-savvy, managing workflows and viewing your customers across the various applications become fragmented.
 Imagine engaging with a brand online, on your smartphone, and in-store.
 Marketers face the problem of bringing in information from websites, email applications, and order systems.
 The marketer then struggles with making sense of data in reports that don't gel.
 This is why customer journey analytics is difficult and still evolving.